Toni-SM/skrl/docs/source/intro/getting_started.rst

 1. Environments
 ---------------

 The environment plays a fundamental role in the definition of the RL schema.
 For example, the selection of the agent depends strongly on the observation and action space nature.
-There are several interfaces to interact with the environments such as OpenAI Gym or DeepMind.
+There are several interfaces to interact with the environments such as OpenAI Gym / Farama Gymnasium or DeepMind.
 However, each of them has a different API and work with non-compatible data types.

-skrl offers a function to **wrap environments** based on the OpenAI Gym, DeepMind, Isaac Gym and Omniverse Isaac Gym interfaces (the last two have slight differences with OpenAI Gym) and offer, for library components, a common interface (based on OpenAI Gym) as shown in the following figure.
+skrl offers a function to **wrap environments** based on the Gym/Gymnasium, DeepMind, Isaac Gym and Omniverse Isaac Gym interfaces (the last two have slight differences with Gym) and offer, for library components, a common interface (based on Gym/Gymnasium) as shown in the following figure.
 Refer to the :doc:`Wrapping <../modules/skrl.envs.wrapping>` section for more information.

 .. image:: ../_static/imgs/wrapping.svg
     :width: 100%